Codecademy/client-modules/README.md

 **Breaking Changes**

-Adding an exclamation point after your type, before the colon, will indicate that your PR contains a breaking change, and increment the major version number of the modules you changed.
+Using the **release/major** label will bump the major version number of the package(s) you changed, which indicates that your changes are not backwards compatible with previous versions of the package(s).

-Examples:

-`feat!: made a breaking change in the Button component`

-`feat(Button)!: made a breaking change in the Button component`

-You should do this if your changes introduce any incompatibilities with previous versions of the module.
 This will indicate to package consumers that they need to refactor their usage of the module to upgrade.

 #### Breaking Changes Release Process